 How to Make Esquites

-Step One Place a pan on medium heat, add olive oil, then add your frozen corn.
+Step Two Place a skillet over medium to high heat, add olive oil, then add the corn.
 Sauté until the corn is defrosted and heated through.
-Season with garlic powder, cayenne, and salt.
+Season with garlic powder, cayenne, salt and pepper.

-Step Two Remove the corn from the pan, place in a bowl, and mix with mayo, crema, the cotija cheese, lime juice, and some of the cilantro.
+Step Four Remove the corn from the pan, place it in a bowl, and mix with the elote sauce.

-Step Three Serve right away, topping with additional cilantro leaves, another dash of cayenne, and lime wedges.
+Step Five Serve right away, topping with another dash of cayenne, remaining lime wedges and cilantro.

 Variations

 Sour Cream If you can't find crema, try using some sour cream in its place.
-It will be a bit tangier.
+It will just be a tiny bit tangier.

-On the Cob For a more traditional Mexican elote recipe, grill a whole ear of corn and baste your sauce ingredients on the exterior of the corn.
+On the Cob For a more traditional Mexican street corn elote recipe, grill a whole ear of corn and baste your sauce ingredients on the exterior of the corn.

-Different Cheese If you can't find cotija, try a bit of feta or some grated parmesan instead.
+Different Cheese If you can't find cotija, try a bit of crumbled feta instead.

 FAQ